-A gifted conductor of the operatic repertoire, Logan has served on the music staff of The Atlanta Opera, OperaNEO (San Diego), The Harrower Summer Opera Workshop, The Augusta Opera Initiative, and for several years was the music director and principal conductor for the Georgia State University Opera Theatre.
+A gifted conductor of the operatic repertoire, Logan has served on the music staff of Sarasota Opera, The Atlanta Opera, OperaNEO (San Diego), The Harrower Summer Opera Workshop, The Augusta Opera Initiative, and for several years was the music director and principal conductor for the Georgia State University Opera Theatre.
 While leading the GSU Opera Theatre Logan consistently raised artistic standards among singers and instrumentalists alike while performing reperoite that ranged from Mozart to Stephen Paulus.

 With a passionate commitment to outreach and education, Logan has worked closely with the Atlanta Music Project where he has taught music theory, coached chamber ensembles, accompanied recitals and conducted both of AMP’s symphonic orchestras.
 The Atlanta Music Project is an El Sistema based organization which reaches hundreds of students in underserved communities each year.

 An engaging arts entrepreneur, at the age of 19 Logan founded the Gainesville Sinfonietta where he was fully responsible for all levels of production and successfully mobilized funding for the Sinfonietta each year.
 The Gainesville Sinfonietta was a fully professional orchestra which performed free concerts each year for the North Georgia community.